jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">The constant K as a float is "almost one", slightly less to help account for the error in our linear approximation.</div>
+<div style="margin-bottom: 100px; text-align: left;">These are fractional multiples of our constant K, which as a float is "almost one" (slightly less to help account for error in our linear approximation).</div>
 @snapend

 @snap[midpoint span-60 text-05]